Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Scene Understanding and 3D Vision

 \textit{\textbf{Insight}}: The ability to capture the dynamic motion makes event cameras superior for estimating 3D moving objects, especially for 3D human pose and shape estimation (3D HPE) (see Fig.~\ref{fig:HPE}).

-In the past few years, 3D HPE has been extensively explored with RGB images and videos in the deep learning era~\cite{humansurvey,3Dhumansurvey}.
+In the past few years, 3D HPE has been extensively explored with RGB images and videos in the deep learning era~\cite{humansurvey}.
 The most challenging scenario in 3D HPE is always related to the high-speed motion~\cite{VIBE}, which is essential in many practical applications, such as sports performance evaluation.
-However, the RGB-based cameras suffer inevitable fundamental problems~\cite{EventCap}, including unsatisfactory frame rates and data redundancy.
+However, the RGB cameras suffer inevitable fundamental problems~\cite{EventCap}, including unsatisfactory frame rates and data redundancy.
 By contrast, event cameras are more advisable for fast-motion scenarios.

-DHP19~\cite{DHP19} is the first DL-based pipeline for 3D HPE, and the first dataset was also released.
-To utilize the frame-based deep learning algorithms, the event streams are transferred to DVS frames by accumulating a fixed number of events in ~\cite{DHP19}.
-Meanwhile, the DHP19 takes events captured by multiple calibrated cameras.
-More recently, EventCap~\cite{EventCap} is the first to capture high-speed human motions from a single event camera with the guidance of gray-scale images.
-To alleviate the reliance on frame inputs, the following research EventHPE~\cite{EventHPE}, proposed to infer 3D HPE from the sole source of event input, given the beginning shape from the first frame of the intensity image stream.
+DHP19~\cite{DHP19} is the first DL-based pipeline and provides the first dataset for event-based 3D HPE.
+More recently, EventCap~\cite{EventCap} is the first work to capture high-speed human motions from a single event camera with the guidance of gray-scale images.
+To alleviate the reliance on frame inputs, the following research EventHPE~\cite{EventHPE}, proposes to infer 3D HPE from the sole source of event input, given the beginning shape from the first frame of the intensity image stream.

-\textit{\textbf{Remarks}}: A limitation of these approaches is that they need gray-scale images for initialization.
-For future research, it is worth investigating how to infer 3D human pose and shape purely from event signals without additional priors.
-Meanwhile, it also promises to combine the advantages of both RGB and event sensors and design multi-modal learning frameworks for more robust 3D HPE.
+\textit{\textbf{Remarks}}: A limitation of these approaches is that they need gray-scale images for initialization. \textit{For future research, it is worth investigating how to infer 3D HPE purely from event signals without additional priors.
+Meanwhile, it also promises to combine the advantages of both RGB and event sensors and design multi-modal learning frameworks for more robust 3D HPE. }